fabregithub/lcmrl4jecs/README.md

     LCMRL.Graphs(fname, rnnr = 1)

-After processing is complete, open the working directory, and find the file named `LCMRL.values.testdata.csv`.
+After processing is complete, open the working directory, and find the file named `testdata.LCMRL.values.csv`.
 Verify that the LCMRLs in Column B and the messages in Column G are identical to those listed in Table 1.
 Ignore the information in the other columns.
 Two of the analytes, Analyte 2 and Analyte 4, should return error messages stating that an